jcoleman/bootstrap-datepicker/README.md

 Whether or not to close the datepicker immediately when a date is selected.

+### disableFocus

+Boolean.
+Default: false

+If true, disables the input from focusing.
+This is useful for touch screen devices that display a keyboard on input focus.

 ### startView

 Number, String.
 Default: 0, 'month'